kuzzleio/documentation/src/sdk-reference/js/6/auth/get-my-credentials/index.md

 ## Resolves

 An `object` representing the credentials for the provided authentication strategy.
-The content depends on the authentication strategy.
+Its content depends on the authentication strategy.

 ## Usage